eGovStack/core-services/api-gateway/LOCALSETUP.md

 # Local Setup

-To setup the Zuul service in your local system, clone the [Core Service repository](https://github.com/egovernments/core-services).
+To setup the api-gateway service in your local system, clone the [Core Service repository](https://github.com/egovernments/core-services).

 ## Dependencies